 As so much animal suffering is caused by humans, improving animal welfare has tractable solutions.
 By reducing or eliminating factory farms, lobbying for more animal-friendly policies, and developing alternatives to animal products, we can vastly reduce the amount of suffering in the world.

-We're happy to recommend some cost-effective charities working in each area.
+We're happy to recommend some cost-effective charities working in this area.

 There are many ways you can improve the lives of animals, so it can be difficult to know which is best.
 We've provided research reports into three specific causes that we think are especially promising.